-To report has been brought to the Scrutiny as a pre Cabinet Scrutiny item prior to consideration by Cabinet on 11 November it deals with the amended Permanent Vehicular Crossing (PVX) Policy, revised application eligibility criteria, procedures and process following the outcome of a review of the existing service.
+The report seeks Members agreement to the revised Permanent Vehicular Crossing (PVX) Policy following consideration by Place Scrutiny members as part of precabinet scrutiny.
+It deals with the amended Permanent Vehicular Crossing (PVX) Policy, revised application eligibility criteria, procedures and process following the outcome of a review of the existing service.